tcet-opensource/documentation/docs/projects/tcet-linux/installation/installation-in-drive.md

 ---

 Welcome to the TCET Linux Installation guide!
 This comprehensive walkthrough will assist you in installing [TCET Linux](https://github.com/tcet-opensource/tcet-linux/releases/) using a bootable pendrive.
 Follow this guide on the [TCET Linux Website](https://linux.tcetmumbai.in/) for a seamless installation experience.
+You can use tools like Rufus, Balena Etcher, or Win32 Disk Imager to create a bootable USB drive.
+Follow the instructions provided by your chosen tool to flash the TCET Linux ISO to the USB drive.

+Here's an example with Rufus

 ### Step 1: Download TCET Linux